GSK's nicotine patches and gum feel the heat from e-cigarettes

 A study last year found smokers who switch to e-cigarettes to try to kick their tobacco habit are more likely to succeed in quitting or cutting down than users of nicotine patches.

-But the electronic devices, sometimes known as vaporizers because of the vapor they produce, are the subject of fierce debate, with some experts concerned they may be a gateway to nicotine addiction and tobacco smoking.
+But the electronic devices, sometimes known as vaporisers because of the vapour they produce, are the subject of fierce debate, with some experts concerned they may be a gateway to nicotine addiction and tobacco smoking.